Let's take a look at how the action potential

 A classical example of that type of arrhythmia is Torsade de

-pointes, which it often initiated or treated by quinidine.
+pointes, which it often initiated by quinidine.

 Hyperkalemia exacerbates cardiac toxicity